Third Attempt Rule

 - Repeatable courses (Indicated within individual course description)

-- Required courses for degree during final semester before graduation (Students should complete the Third Attempt Rule Exemption Form and return to the Registrar’s office)
+- Required courses for degree during final semester before graduation (Students should complete the Third Attempt Rule Exemption Form and return to Student Business Services.)